Heroin is a deadly substance associated with a high risk of overdose.

 Substance abuse treatment usually requires detox because of the severity of withdrawal symptoms associated with stopping use.
 When an individual uses heroin for an extended period, chemical dependency is created within the brain.

 - Behavioral Therapy: During the first few days in detox, patients begin behavioral therapy.
 It is done with professionals to determine what is causing their use.
-Cognitive behavioral therapy, alongside behavior management, is typical.
-It is usually combined with other evidence based treatments.
+Cognitive behavior therapy, alongside behavior management, is typical.
+It is usually combined with other evidence-based treatments.

 Start your admission